MaryAnne Drake, Ph.D., Sensory Analysis and Flavor Chemistry,

 William Neal Reynolds Distinguished Professor, North Carolina State University

 and Director, Southeast Dairy Foods Research Center

 MaryAnne Drake, Ph.D., is an internationally recognized expert in dairy flavor.
-She has been at North Carolina State University’ since 2001 where currently is Director of its Sensory Service Center.
-Previously she was Assistant Professor of dairy foods and dairy microbiology, Mississippi State University, Department of Food Science and Technology.
+She has been at North Carolina State University since 2001, where she is the Director of its Sensory Service Center.
+Previously she was Assistant Professor of dairy foods and microbiology, Mississippi State University, Department of Food Science and Technology.

-Research in her laboratory concentrates on sensory analysis and flavor chemistry with the sensory analysis research primarily focusing on dairy products and how flavor varies with processing and storage and how this relates to consumer perception.
+Research in her laboratory concentrates on sensory analysis and flavor chemistry, with the sensory analysis research primarily focusing on dairy products, how flavor varies with processing and storage, and how this relates to consumer perception.
 Qualitative market research, descriptive analysis, consumer testing, and preference mapping are all used.
-Instrumental flavor analysis techniques including gas chromatography / olfactometry and gas chromatography/mass spectroscopy are also used to relate sensory properties to the chemical components of foods.
-Fundamental research on methods development is conducted as well as application of these techniques to solve industrially relevant problems.
+Instrumental flavor analysis techniques, including gas chromatography/olfactometry and gas chromatography/mass spectroscopy, are also used to relate sensory properties to the chemical components of foods.
+Fundamental research on methods development is conducted and application of these techniques to solve industrially relevant problems.

 Just a small sampling of MaryAnne’s activities include Director, Southeast Dairy Foods Research Center (2014 to present), Senior Editor Journal of Dairy Science (2013-2015), FASS Board of Directors (2010), IFT’s Sensory Evaluation Division, Chair (2005), Vice Chair, ADSA Dairy Foods Division Program Committee (2002) and National Technical Advisory Committee review board, Dairy Management Inc (1998).